LongOnly/Quantitative-Notebooks/README.md

-#### This is [my website](https://www.leonardofilipe.com) related repo where I publish trading algorithms for S&P500 stocks and market indexes!
+#### This is [my website](https://www.leonardofilipe.com) related repo where I publish some algorithms for S&P500 stocks and market indexes!

-#### The main objective is to be educational and help with idea generation, they're not appropriate for consumption since they are ~~overfitted~~ optimized but I'm aiming to publish some content on validation soon
+#### The main objective is helping with idea generation!
+Some of these 'strategies' might not be appropriate for consumption ~~due to overfitting~~ (it's meant to be educational)

-Dependencies: Numpy; Scipy; Pandas; Matplotlib and Requests (for fetching Yahoo Finance data)
+Dependencies: Numpy; Pandas; Matplotlib and Requests (for fetching Yahoo Finance data)

 #### Difficulty

 Moderate:

-[ML Based Pairs Trading](DecisionTreeRegressors.ipynb) - Simple Machine Learning demonstration of Decision Tree Regressors applied to the previous pair
+[ML Based Pairs Trading](DecisionTreeRegressors.ipynb) - A simple Machine Learning example, Decision Tree Regressors applied to the previous pair (also requires Scikit-Learn)

 Basic: